clerk/orgs/templates/app/README.md

-# templates: default
+# templates: app

-This is a base template to bootstrap a new orgs example
+This is a `app` template to bootstrap a new orgs example.

+## Includes

+- A marketing site with Control components
+- A dashboard w/ Org switching and User button
+- Custom Sign-in & Sign-up pages

 ## Set Up